Operating with a YSF Reflector

 If you’ve heard of Microsoft’s Azure, or Amazon’s AWS, these are cloud services that you can buy.

 Costs can vary widely depending on the vendor and can be as high as $75/mo, or less than $5/mo.
 Using a smaller provider (not Amazon, Microsoft, or Google) can result in a lot of capability for not much mode.

 The reflectors listed above are running on a single Linux machine (1 CPU, 1 GB RAM) that costs $5/mo. to operate.
 It probably has enough capacity to run 20 – 50 reflectors.
 An advantage of hosting is that all of the reflectors can run the same copy of the reflector software.

-If you are interested in using the same service I use, please contact me.
-I can provide you with a link that will give you $100 of credit to use of 60 days.
+If you are interested in using the same service I use, follow This Link that will give you $50 of credit to use of 30 days.
 That can be a lot of experimenting on their dime.